-- Author agrees that upon submission of the article and any related materials that the same become the property of PPS.
+- Author agrees that upon submission of the article and any related materials that the same become the property of APTA Private Practice.

 - Authors must complete a disclosure statement if appropriate.
 The above requirements also are summarized in checklist format for the author’s final review.
 The disclosure responses do not impact whether an article is ultimately accepted for publication.

 - Author submits completed form and article to Editorial Board member by requested date

 - Editorial board member edits the article for grammatical errors, abbreviations, content review, and to check references.
 Editorial Board member will also review for self/product promotion.

 - If significant modification is required, Editorial Board member will submit back to author for review/adjustment.
 If the Editorial Board member makes significant changes to the document, it should be sent to author for review.